WelFedTed/Technician/Docs/manual.md

       <summary>Useful Tip</summary>
       You can queue up multiple commands in PowerShell by pressing `Shift+Enter` to add a new line before pressing `Enter` to execute the all of the queued up commands one after another
     </details>
-- Create a new System Restore point "**COPS - Post Virus/Malware Removal**"
+- Create a new System Restore point `COPS - Post Virus/Malware Removal`

 ## Android